x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/enhanced-filtering-for-connectors.md

      - **Skip these IP addresses that are associated with the connector**: Select this option to configure a list of IP addresses to skip.

-     - **Disable Enhanced Filtering for Connectors**: Turn off enhanced filtering
+     - **Disable Enhanced Filtering for Connectors**: Turn off Enhanced Filtering for Connectors on the connector.

-   - **Apply to these users**: Choose one of the following values:We recommend that you test the feature for a small subset of recipient before you roll it out to everyone.
+   - **Apply to these users**: Choose one of the following values:

-        It is recommended that you start with a small subset of users in order to see if Enhanced Filtering is right for your organization.

      - **Apply to a small set of users**: We recommend this option as an initial test of the feature.